 This is a thought pattern most of us is a victim of and it leads to a lot of unnecessary anxiety.
 While there is no harm in preparing for the worst — obsessing over negative outcomes, when there is no certainty that things will unfold the way we anticipate, it is only good for getting ourselves worked up over nothing.

-It also makes us constantly worry about the future and forget living in the present moment.
-Gently training our minds to stay focused in the present and not letting thoughts wander to the future or the past can bring a profound change in our lives.
+It also makes us constantly worry about the future and forget to live in the present moment.
+Gently training our minds to stay focused on the present and not letting thoughts wander to the future or the past can bring a profound change in our lives.

 6. Negative self-talk

 Quieting the dark voice in our head will help us focus our energy on performing our best.
 Negative self-talk is a thought pattern that sets us off on a path of self-sabotage.
 Most of the time we accept our negative thoughts as quite simply — reality, which is not the case.
 While it is true that life can be unfair at times, what we get in life largely depends on how we respond to our circumstances.
 Negative self-talk tears down our morale and sets us up for failure from the get-go.

 Firstly, it is important to become aware of the negative thoughts crossing our minds and then focusing our attention elsewhere rather than stressing over it.

 So many of us probably don’t even realize we have this bad habit of constantly comparing ourselves to others.
 Through social media, we constantly receive updates on the lives of our friends, family, and colleagues and it is hard not to feel envious when they upload pictures of themselves having the best time, with the best bodies, and eating delicious foods.
 It is easy to fall into the vicious cycle of thinking about how we measure up to others.